naviat/terraform-lock-checker/README.md

 # terraform-lock-checker
-For looking terraform/terragrunt locked state.
+For looking terraform/terragrunt locked state then unlock it.